python/cpython/Doc/library/weakref.rst

 by a weak reference.

-A weak reference to an object is not enough to keep the object alive: when the only remaining references to a referent are weak references, garbage collection is free to destroy the referent and reuse its memory for something else.
+A weak reference to an object is not enough to keep the object alive: when the only remaining references to a referent are weak references, :term:`garbage collection` is free to destroy the referent and reuse its memory for something else.
 A primary use for weak references is to implement caches or mappings holding large objects, where it's desired that a large object not be kept alive solely because it appears in a cache or mapping.
 For example, if you have a number of large binary image objects, you may wish to associate a name with each.
 If you used a Python dictionary to map names to images, or images to names, the image objects would remain alive just because they appeared as values or keys in the dictionaries.
-The :class:`WeakKeyDictionary`, :class:`WeakValueDictionary` and :class:`WeakSet` classes supplied by the :mod:`weakref` module are an alternative, using weak references to construct mappings that don't keep objects alive solely because they appear in the container objects.
+The :class:`WeakKeyDictionary` and :class:`WeakValueDictionary` classes supplied by the :mod:`weakref` module are an alternative, using weak references to construct mappings that don't keep objects alive solely because they appear in the mapping objects.
 If, for example, an image object is a value in a :class:`WeakValueDictionary`, then when the last remaining references to that image object are the weak references held by weak mappings, garbage collection can reclaim the object, and its corresponding entries in weak mappings are simply deleted.

 :class:`WeakKeyDictionary` and :class:`WeakValueDictionary` use weak references
 in their implementation, setting up callback functions on the weak references